- Family and Parenting

 In order, then, since we've already discussed the census, we next come to church records.
 If you know where the person was born, or can make a reasonable guess, then a search of church records will often get you either baptismal or marriage records; sometimes both if the person did not move away from their birth town.
 It helps if you have some clue as to which religion/church to begin your search, for otherwise you'll have to contact all the churches in that town.
 Not a major problem if it was a small town, but a daunting task if you're looking in a major metropolis.

-Cemetary records are another place to search, especially in the case of someone who may be elderly--we must consider the possibility that they are no longer with us.
+- Cemetery records are another place to search, especially in the case of someone who may be elderly--we must consider the possibility that they are no longer with us.
 As with the church records, the size of the task depends on the size of the town.
 Again, there are online resources to assist with this.
 One such site is "Find A Grave."
 It also has a convenient link to Ancestry, so you can place that info, often with a photo of the stone, into your family tree online.

-City directories can be very helpful, and more to the point, operate more like a telephone book, offering current information.
+- City directories can be very helpful, and more to the point, operate more like a telephone book, offering current information.
 Again, you need to have a good idea of the correct city to search.
-Not only are addresses given, but often occupations are listed as well.
+Not only are addresses given, but occupations as well.

-Court records for wills, probate matters, marriages, divorces and property transfers can also be a place to look, for nearly everyone has at least this much contact with the court system at some point in their lives, even though most of the time these issues do not require an appearance in court.
+- Court civil records for wills, probate matters, marriages, divorces and property transfers can also be a place to look; nearly everyone has at least this much contact with the court system at some point in their lives, even though most of the time these issues do not require an appearance in court.